easafe/purescript-flame/docs/events.md

 broadcast :: forall arg.
 SerializeState arg => EventType -> arg -> Effect Unit
 ```

-whose events can be handled with `onCustomEven` on your `subscribe` list.
-Broadcasting events is considered unsafe, as it is user code responsibility to make sure all listeners expect the same `message` payload.
+whose events can be handled with `onCustomEvent` on your `subscribe` list.
+Broadcasting events is considered unsafe as it is user code responsibility to make sure all listeners expect the same `message` payload.

 See the [API reference](https://pursuit.purescript.org/packages/purescript-flame) for a complete list of built-in external events.
 See this [test application](https://github.com/easafe/purescript-flame/tree/master/examples/Subscriptions) for a full example of subscriptions.